privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Search for all tokens in the token container with the serial ``SMPH00009272``.
 .. note:: You can also use regular expressions in the tokencontainer filter.
+.. note:: You can use the option '--tokencontainer' multiple times.

 Has-tokeninfo-key/Has-not-tokeninfo-key
 ****************************************